coldmayo/KlaudDecompiler/README.md

 # KlaudDecompiler

-This is supposed to be a decompiler made in C.
+This is supposed to be a decompiler made in C. Be wary, I am not finished with this yet.

 TODO: